Let's Move!: History

 The White House Task Force hoped to bring the childhood obesity rate down to five percent by 2030.

 In 2011, a song, "Move Your Body", was released to promote the campaign called "Let's Move!
 Flash Workout".
 The song was by Beyoncé featuring Swizz Beatz, and the video was filmed in a school cafeteria where Beyoncé was dancing with children.

 The initiative was led for several years by Sam Kass, the personal chef to the Obamas who became the first-ever White House Senior Policy Advisor on Nutrition.
 He was succeeded in 2015 as both executive director of Let's Move! and Senior Policy Advisor on Nutrition by Debra Eschmeyer, a cofounder of FoodCorps.

 Since the Let's Move! initiative was a collaboration of many government agencies and private entities, it lacked full-time employees.
 Department heads, business executives, volunteers, teachers, legislators, and others carry out the mission and goals of Let's Move! in conjunction with their primary work obligations.
 Michelle Obama is the chief spokeswoman and promoter, but she does not have staff solely dedicated to carrying out the Let's Move! initiative.

+The campaign ended in January 2017 following the end of the Obama administration.